ChristianSilvermoon/Modularized-Shell-Runtime-Config/USAGE.md

 If this is an issue for you, you can call the original built-in using `builtin cd`

 To call the original version of an aliased command you can escape it like so `\command`

+To call an external command that's been overriden by a function, use `command YOURCOMMANDHERE`